 ● When you arrive for your appointment, we ask that you remain in your car until we are ready for you.
 Please call when you arrive and we will escort you into the office.

 ● Please wear a mask as you enter the office.

 ● We have hand sanitizer that we will ask you to use when you enter.
 You will also find some in the reception area and other places in the office for you to use as needed.

-● Each patient will be screened using a pulse oximeter.
+● Each patient will be screened using an infrared thermometer.

 ● You may see that our waiting room will no longer offer magazines since those items are difficult to clean and disinfect.

-● You will be asked to swish with hydrogen peroxide prior to starting your appointment.
+● You will be asked to swish with a medicated mouth rinse prior to starting your appointment.

 ● Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.